netsells/interface-binder/README.md

 # Interface Binder
-Interface binder provides an easy way to bind interfaces to implementations within a given array of directories
+Interface binder provides an easy way to bind interfaces to implementations within a given array of directories.

 ## Installation